Sebastian-ehrig/BTC_investment_decision_indicator/README.md

 ## Example Output

 The example output showcases market behavior from January 2023 to February 2024, demonstrating precise market entries and capitalizing on buy and sell opportunities.
 By leveraging these indicators, it achieved a cumulative return of ~102%.
+Gray vertical bars indicate entry and exit time-positions, whereby red dots are sell points and blue dots are buying points.

 ![Example Output](Figures/BTC-USD_2024-03-06_3.png)

 ## Performance

 This script has demonstrated strong performance over the past four years, accurately identifying both the top and bottom of trends in the Bitcoin market, thereby avoiding 713 days of continuous market downtrend.
-This has resulted in an impressive 1259% return.
+This has resulted in an impressive 1239% return.

 ![Example Output](Figures/BTC-USD_2024-03-06_2.png)